Simple English Scone Recipe you will love.

 - 160 ml of milk

-- Sift the flour and baking powder into a bowl.
-Mix with a whisk or fork to make sure both ingredients are evenly distributed through the flour.
+- Sift the flour, salt and baking powder into a bowl.
+Mix with a whisk or fork to make sure the ingredients are evenly distributed through the flour.

 - Grate the chilled butter into the flour using a coarse grater (work fast).
 Incorporate the butter in with a fork.
 Stop once you have an even crumbly mix.
 (You can use your fingertips to rub the butter into the flour but I discovered that using a fork is actually easier, gives me even crumbs and prevents the butter from softening too much).